 All I ever wanted to do was be in sports.

-Just so ya know, I'm that guy in school that you hated because he was good at everything.
-I got perfect grades, captain of every team, played three instruments and the excellent at art - but all I wanted to do was be in sports.
-I won piano competitions, art competitions and mathematics competitions, but that didn't matter because all I wanted to do was be in sports.
-But as we all know too well, the dream of being a professional athlete is not for everyone, including me.
+Just so ya know, I'm that guy in school you hated because I was good at everything.
+I made perfect grades, was captain of every team, played three instruments, and excelled at art, but what I really wanted was to be in sports.
+I won piano competitions, art competitions and mathematics competitions, but that didn't matter because, what I really wanted was to be in sports.
+As we all know, the dream of being a professional athlete is just that, a dream, for most people, including me.

 “All I ever wanted to do was be in sports.”

-So at this point, I realized that the best way to get into sports is through broadcasting.
-My parents were so proud that I had been accepted in all the top schools in Canada, and I can go and do whatever I wanted.
-They were not so proud when I decided to enroll in broadcast school in a small technical institute in Calgary.
-But then, I can join a broadcast crew and work every sports event on the planet!
-After I graduated, I ended up working in several TV studios, and got to work at golf tournaments, hockey games and horse racing tracks around Western Canada.
-I went to many sports events but I only saw them through a camera lens or through a television monitor.
-So, yes I was working AROUND sports, but not IN sports.
-This was not good.
+I decided that the best way for me to get into professional sports was through broadcasting.
+My parents were so proud that I had been accepted to all the top schools in Canada and that I could do whatever I wanted.
+They were not so excited however, when I decided to enroll in broadcast school at a small technical institute in Calgary.
+I figured if I could join a broadcast crew, then I could be part of every sporting event on the planet!
+After I graduated I worked in several TV studios, and was soon working golf tournaments, hockey games and horse races all over Western Canada.
+I went to many sporting events but I was seeing them through a camera lens or television monitor.
+Yes, I was working AROUND sports, but not IN sports.
+This was not yet good enough.

-I talk to sports fans, sports reporters and athletes every day.
-I spend my days traveling from ballparks to stadiums and going to games, events, and festivals.
+I am finally in professional sports.
+I talk to sports fans, sports writers, and professional athletes every day.
+I spend my days traveling from ballparks to stadiums, attending games, events, and festivals.
 My heroes introduce themselves to me and they tell me how much my art means to them.
-In 2016, my artwork was added into the permanent archives in Cooperstown and I've been issued a lifetime membership into the Baseball Hall of Fame.
-And mostly, I get to use all my talents that have been blessed with and I use them to do the things I love. #Wow
+In 2016, my artwork was included in the permanent archives in Cooperstown, N.Y. and I've been issued a lifetime membership to the Baseball Hall of Fame.
+Most importantly, I’m using all the talents that I’ve been blessed with and I am using them to do the things I love. #Wow

 “My artwork makes people smile.”

 Me and my artwork have been featured on Deadspin, Sports Illustrated, ESPN, Bleacher Reports, FanSided, USA Today, Entertainment Weekly and Yahoo!
 Sports.
 You can also read about me in the New York Daily News, Minnesota Star Tribune, Kansas City Star, Tampa Bay Times, and Orange County Register.
-I was a featured artist at three MLB All-Star Games.
-My minimalist ballpark art is displayed in eight ballparks across the country, in several art galleries, and dotted throughout many office walls of MLB executives and corporate leaders.
-I even have my own exhibit on the second level at Target Field!
+I was a featured artist at several MLB All-Star Games.
+My minimalist ballpark art is displayed in many ballparks across the country, in several art galleries, and scattered throughout the offices of Major League Baseball executives and corporate leaders.
+And I recently opened my own sports art gallery in Anaheim, California.

 “Create artwork that augments and connects sports fans to their deepest love for the game”

-Ian and I are sports fans first.
-We do wear many hats like salesman, order fulfiller and accountant but first are foremost, we are sports fans.
-Like most coveted sports memorabilia, my art is highly collectable and most of my art pieces are issued as limited edition prints.
-But we also share the belief that my art should be available to all fans too, not just the rich ones!
-So we have always tried to offer products which are at a friendly price, like small posters and postcards.
+Ian and I are sports fans first and foremost.
+We wear many hats; artist, designer, printer, marketeer, logistician, accountant, etc., but we are sports fans first.
+My art is highly collectable and most of my pieces are issued as limited edition prints.
+However, we also want my art to be affordable to all fans, so we offer products at all price points including our smaller posters and postcards.